zaba51/zaba51/README.md

 - I am a member of COSMO PK science club, working on the <a href="https://habsat.pl/" target="_blank" >HABsat project</a>

-- Currently I'm learning Angular 2+

-- I'm seeking summer internship as Front-end Developer
+- Software Developer at Comarch S.A.

 - acygan51@gmail.com